PrivLocking/redis-static/README.md

 client is about 1.4M bytes.

-you can download the binaray in the bin/ directory.
+you can download the binaray in my [bin/ directory](https://github.com/jjj123wetalk/redis-static/tree/main/bin).

 They are static build and in most case you can run it anywhere.